ministryofjustice/developer-playground/README.md

 digital teams and display exploratory reports and structured data for administrative review, financial quantification and high-confidence decision-making.

+## A note on lock files

+The Tooling Procurement Centre does not include `composer.lock` file in sourcecode.
+The reason is a difference in perception and one that is up for debate.

+Imagine our CI environment is ironclad, we have multiple checks firing off in GitHub Actions and every inch of our code is monitored by tests.

+In this scenario, why do we deprive ourselves of security updates in package managers?
+Why do we prevent security updates from being installed at the CI stage?

+The short answer is, we shouldn't.
+We should rest assured and feel safe that our CI checks and tests will protect and inform us, should security updates impact our applications ability to function.

+For this reason, we DO NOT push `composer.lock` to the repository.
+We use TDD to it's fullest and allow security updates to flow, as and when they are provided.

 ## Installation

 The configuration uses multiple Docker containers and volumes to manage ephemeral assets and caching.
 The view is to